badluma/TheMillionCounterAI/README.md

 # 1. Install Ollama (if not already installed)
 # Download from https://ollama.ai/ and run the installer

+# 2. Install psutil to display hardware stats
+pip install psutil

-# 2. Start Ollama service (if not running)
+# 3. Start Ollama service (if not running)
 ollama serve

-# 3. In a new terminal, pull the required model
+# 4. In a new terminal, pull the required model
 #    (you can change your preferred model in the script)
 ollama pull qwen2.5-coder:7b

-# 4. Clone and navigate to project directory
+# 5. Clone and navigate to project directory
 git clone https://github.com/badluma/TheMillionCounterAI.git
 cd TheMillionCounterAI

-# 5. Create virtual environment
+# 6. Create virtual environment
 python -m venv venv

-# 6. Activate virtual environment
+# 7. Activate virtual environment
 venv\Scripts\activate

-# 7. Install dependencies
+# 8. Install dependencies
 pip install ollama

-# 8. Run the script
+# 9. Run the script
 python themillioncounterai.py
 ```